-One of the main projects in which KAFRED engaged, is the water project.
+One of the main projects in which KAFRED engages, is the water project.
 The organization has funded the construction of water kiosks in the community, which provide clean and safe drinking water for over 2000 households.
 In addition, KAFRED has built 8 water pumps in houses of community members, which are also accessible to the inhabitants.
 Not only has this decreased the average walking distance for people to get clean water, it also caused a decrease in water-born diseases amongst people of Bigodi parish.
 KAFRED has managed to reduce the cost per 20 liter can of water from 800 UGS to 200 UGS.

 Bigodi Secondary School

-In 1993 KAFRED began construction and management of Bigodi Secondary School.
+In 1993 KAFRED began the construction and management of Bigodi Secondary School.
 This is the only secondary school in the Bigodi parish.
 The school has about 350 students and has become the best secondary school in the surrounding area.
 Now that the walking distance to a school has been reduced for many children and students, Bigodi noticed an increase in school-going children and a higher education level in the parish.
 Moreover, thanks to the tourism revenues, KAFRED is able to support the parents with payment of the school fees and offers education to the less fortunate.

 One of the biggest challenges Uganda faces, is waste management.
 The people have to become aware of the impact of dumping garbage.
 Improper waste management would have disastrous consequences for the environment: climate change, degradation of nature, disturbance of biodiversity, etc.